 This code simulates navigating through a maze, where the user encounters rooms that are either open paths or walls.
 The goal is to count how many open rooms the user passes until encountering a wall.

-• The code starts by asking the user to input the number of rooms in the maze (rooms).
+- The code starts by asking the user to input the number of rooms in the maze (

-• It initializes a variable open_rooms_passed to 0, which will keep track of the number of open rooms the user passes.
+open_rooms_passedto 0, which will keep track of the number of open rooms the user passes. - The

-• The room_number is set to 1, representing the first room in the maze.
+room_numberis set to 1, representing the first room in the maze. - The

-• Once the loop ends, the code prints the total number of open rooms the user passed (open_rooms_passed).
+room_numberis incremented by 1 to move to the next room. - Once the loop ends, the code prints the total number of open rooms the user passed (

 rooms = int(input("Enter the number of rooms in the maze: "))